rlannon/6502-API/README.md

 # 6502-API
 A 6502 reference API and implementation.
 This is the final project for CS330 (internet programming).
-This is a full-stack project that uses bootstrap, flask, react, and PostgreSQL.
+This is a full-stack project utilizing a number of technologies including React, Flask, and PostgreSQL.

 ## Emulator
 The emulator in this project comes courtesy of [Nick Morgan](https://github.com/skilldrick/6502js), who adapted it from [another online 6502 JS emulator](www.6502asm.com).